markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 }
 ```

 `switch` statements are useful when checking a single value against multiple possibilities, or **cases**.
 In this example, we're defining what should happen when the variable `num` equals 1, 2, 3, or something else (the `default` case).
 Each case ends with a `break` to specify that nothing more should happen.
+In the above example, `"the variable was something else"` will print because `num` was 5.

 We could have also written this using `if` statements: